Redot-Engine/redot-docs/tutorials/export/exporting_for_web.rst

 .. seealso::

-    This page describes how to export a Godot project to HTML5.
+    This page describes how to export a redot project to HTML5.
     If you're looking to compile editor or export template binaries from source instead, read :ref:`doc_compiling_for_web`.

-HTML5 export allows publishing games made in Godot Engine to the browser.
+HTML5 export allows publishing games made in redot Engine to the browser.
 This requires support for `WebAssembly
 <https://webassembly.org/>`__, `WebGL <https://www.khronos.org/webgl/>`__ and
 `SharedArrayBuffer <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer>`_